bparanj/rom/third_chapter.md

 p c.wheels
 ```

 Why would you want to do it the second way?
-The answer is discussed in an upcoming article.
+We will discuss the answer in an upcoming chapter.

-Step 9
+### Step 9

 Let's now compare the methods in Module, Class and Object.
 Here are the methods in Module.

 p Module.public_methods(false).sort